Reading Time: 6 minutes

 You can still personalize specific parts of the lifecycle to engage your customers.
 For instance, emails or SMSes should address the customer by name.
 A personal callout with a targeted offer can help convert indecisive customers.

-Fave wanted a scalable solution that would make it easy onboard, engage, retain and also entertain new referrals from customers.
+1Weather wanted a scalable solution that would make it easy to onboard, engage, and retain their users.

 David Ogilvy, the advertising titan once said, “You cannot bore people into buying your product; you can only interest them in buying it.”